jimmijj/chromatic-zsh/README.md

         git clone git://github.com/jimmijj/chromatic-zsh.git

-* Source the script

-        . /path/to/chromatic-zsh/chromatic-zsh.zsh

-* Add previous line at the end of `~/.zshrc` and start new session.
+* Add full path of the script at the end of `~/.zshrc` and start new session:

-        cat <<<'. /path/to/chromatic-zsh/chromatic-zsh.zsh' >>~/.zshrc && zsh
+        echo '. /path/to/chromatic-zsh/chromatic-zsh.zsh' >>~/.zshrc

+* Start new session with `zsh`.